core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 --- back

-# Forward Message Flow using two CoAP Requests {#ssec-derive-ctx-client-init-requests-only}
+# KUDOS using two CoAP Requests {#ssec-derive-ctx-client-init-requests-only}

-This section presents an example of KUDOS run in the forward message flow, with the client acting as KUDOS initiator, and both KUDOS messages being CoAP requests.
+This section presents an example of KUDOS with the client acting as KUDOS initiator, and both KUDOS messages being CoAP requests.

 TODO